scipy-conference/scipy_proceedings/papers/kapil_arya/dmtcp.rst

 not be desired by the user.
 This may result in the user ending up losing important changes to those files.

-One possible solution to handles this situation by taking snapshots of the entire configuration directory along with the checkpoint image.
+One possible solution is to handle this situation by taking snapshots of the entire configuration directory along with the checkpoint image.
 After restart, the IPython session should be made to use the checkpointed copy of the configuration directory instead of the default